Service in the UK, Channel Islands, Isle of Man and the Republic of Ireland by Private Process Server

 - Increased risk of challenge to validity of service

+But experience has shown us that there are circumstances when that risk is unimportant.
 So, for our bronze service we can accept instructions to serve from anyone, providing the risk of later legal challenge is understood and accepted.
 You simply instruct us and we serve.
 There are no other considerations or complications, it is just as if you were organising service in your next door state.

 We have developed a network of tried and tested process servers covering the whole of the UK, the Channel Islands and the Isle of Man, and the Republic of Ireland, able and willing to take on the special requirements of serving transatlantic process.
 We are rare amongst British process serving firms, if not unique, in doing nothing else.

 The procedure results in a proof of service in the usual layout of the court from whence the process originated, which can be sworn if required.